dmitriid/dmitriid.com/content/blog/2017/03/the-broken-promise-of-web-components.md

 - Their specs depend on JavaScript to work:
   - Custom Elements are a part of [scripting](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements)
   - HTML Templates exist only to be [manipulated by scripts](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element)
-  - I don't even know is [Shadow DOM](https://www.w3.org/TR/shadow-dom/) can be used without JavaScript
+  - I don't even know if [Shadow DOM](https://www.w3.org/TR/shadow-dom/) can be used without JavaScript
   - And only [HTML imports](http://w3c.github.io/webcomponents/spec/imports/) don't need JavaScript
 - They are DOM.
 So:
 	- [attributes](https://html.spec.whatwg.org/#attributes) are strings